jonelantha's avatar

 ...

-aws s3 sync ./public/ s3://my-test-bucket --delete aws cloudfront create-invalidation --distribution-id MYCLOUDFRONTID --paths /*
+run: aws cloudfront create-invalidation --distribution-id MYCLOUDFRONTID --paths /*

-This example has only two commands and those two commands don't have too many command line options.
-However, real world solutions will often be more complex.
+This example has only two commands, and those two commands don’t have too many command-line options.
+However, real-world solutions will often be more complex.

-So how should our script work?
+So how should our solution work?

 1. A Bash script